🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

 Multi-unit fast casual (single of 5 in Washington), 1,900 sf, 50 seats, $14 average ticket, 17 staff, no alcohol, chain at 425 locations nationwide (above Seattle Secure Scheduling threshold but unit in Bellevue, not Seattle).
-An RCW 49.60 strict-liability accessibility claim was filed when stairwell heating failure during winter conditions triggered infrastructure-failure-as-accessibility reframing.
-A concurrent Initiative 1433 paid sick leave accrual class action surfaced from former cross-trained staff.
-An L&I premium audit triggered class-code review on multi-concept Washington operations.
-The Stop-Gap EL tower also came under review for third-party-over scope.
+A former cross-trained employee filed an Initiative 1433 paid-sick-leave accrual class action covering the operator's Washington units.
+An L&I premium audit triggered a class-code review on the multi-concept Washington operations, and the Stop-Gap employer liability coverage came under review for third-party-over scope.

 What We Did